The sensational Remarkables Road in NZ

 Why are they called the Remarkables?

-The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
+The drive is very scenic.
+Plan 25 minutes to complete the drive without any stop.
+The views on the drive begin almost immediately up the road, but 4km up is a looping pull off worth a first gawk.
+At the 6km mark there’s a parking area and short path up to the 900m Trig’s phenomenal view, both out over the lake and down directly below at the confluence of the Shotover and Kawarau Rivers.
 The mountains were allegedly named the Remarkables because they are one of only two mountain ranges in the world which run directly north to south.
 An alternate explanation for the name given by locals is that early Queenstown settlers, upon seeing the mountain range during sunset one evening, named them the Remarkables to describe the sight.
-A chairlift service road (-45.057682, 168.808085) climbs up to 1.844m (6,049ft) above the sea level.